shapeshifter/shapeshifter-specification/docs/appendix/message-transport-mechanism.md

 ### Common Message Metadata

 The USEF XML message obtained after successfully verifying the signature will have a root node corresponding to its message type, which must contain Metadata attributes common to all messages used by the implementation to process the message.
-The metadata attributes are defined in subsection 4.2.2
+The metadata attributes are defined in [metadata attributes](../message-descriptions/message-catalog/metadata-attributes.md).

 ## Awaiting reply